NishtaSapra21/kickstarter-analysis/README.md

 ## Results
 - Two conclusions are made about the **Theater Outcomes by Launch Date**
   1. No campaign has been canceled for category “theater” in October.
-  2. The highest number of successful campaigns are launched in June for “theater” category are 100.
+  2. The highest number of successful campaigns are launched in May for “theater” category are 111.
 - One conclusion is made about the **Outcomes based on Goals**
   1. As goal ranges increases percentage of successful outcomes are decreasing and percentage of failed outcomes increases.